-Cancer of the pancreas barely makes the top 10 most common cancers in the U.S. However, pancreatic cancer's tendency to spread silently before diagnosis makes it the fourth deadliest cancer diagnosis with more than 37,000 people expected to die of the disease in 2012.
+Pancreatic cancer’s tendency to spread silently before diagnosis makes it one of the most deadly cancer diagnoses, with more than 45,000 people expected to die of the disease in 2019.

 Exocrine Pancreatic Cancer